Guitar Strumming Patterns

 100 Bpm

-This next one is playing the sixteenth notes at the start instead of after like the last pattern.
+This next pattern plays the sixteenth notes at the start, unlike the previous pattern.

 strumming pattern guitar tab